Pratt-Zan/Web-Source-Dataset/README.md

   Prevents the crawler from hanging on slow or unresponsive pages

 * **General exceptions**
-  Logged and skipped to allow the crawler to continue processing
+  Logged and skipped to allow the code to continue processing

-This ensures robustness in real-world web environments where failures are common.
+## (Final Tip)

+Actually, a non-updated version is also done since the homepage may change overtime and the structure is changing.
+If this happenns, runnning fully scrape is essential as well.
+The upload of the code will be prcessed in later future update.

 ---